stockfit/react-native-marquee-any/README.md

 A pure JavaScript marquee component for react native.
 This package is inspired by react-native-marquee.
 Instead of limiting the children to text, it can animate any component you like.

+To see a live demo of the package in action, click here: [Expo Snack](https://snack.expo.dev/@fireflystock/react-native-marquee-any)

 ## Installation

 ```